Last updated 24 June 2020 19:00 BST

 Coronavirus lingers on hard surfaces, and mobility aids such as long canes and guide dog harnesses are particularly susceptible.
 We therefore recommend that you clean these after each use, ideally using a microfibre cloth with warm, soapy water applied.
 If this is not possible, canes can be cleaned with a Dettol wipe or equivalent but avoid using these on guide dog harnesses as it may damage the leather.
 If the tip of the cane is particularly dirty, it may be detached from the rest of the cane and left in a solution of water and bleach.
 For guide dog harnesses, remember to clean inside and out and the entire handle.

 Clearly, shopping during the COVID-19 pandemic is likely to be more difficult.
-If you have not done so already, consider setting up an account with an online grocery delivery service.
+You could ask a friend or neighbour for help with shopping or errands.
+Alternatively, if you have not done so already, consider setting up an account with an online grocery delivery service.
 Many of these can be accessed via PC, smart phone and even smart speakers such as Amazon Echo.

 Even if a home delivery option is not available, or you are struggling to use their online systems, you could consider asking for an email address for someone in the store such as a manager and email your shopping list to them.
 They may then be able to pick the items for you to collect so as to minimise your time out and about.
 To avoid hand-to-hand contact, ask shop assistants to leave bags on the counter for you to pick up.

 If you do need to visit a shop in person, remember that many shops are no longer accepting cash payments during the pandemic.
 You will instead need to pay by card, ideally contactless.
 The limit for contactless payments in the UK has increased to £45.
 Be mindful of social distancing measures, such as limits on the number of people allowed in at a time and queuing at a safe distance.
 Many shops have lines on the floor to aid here which you may not be able to see.
-Please be sensitive, ask for verbal directions if appropriate but overall use good judgement.
+Please be sensitive, ask for verbal directions if appropriate but overall use good judgement and wear a face covering.

 Write out a shopping list before you go shopping.
 If you are able to print it out, do so.
 You can leave the list on the counter for a member of staff to pick up in order to avoid hand-to-hand contact.
 Alternatively, if you need to braille the list or use smart phone apps, dictate the list to a member of staff who can then pick the items for you.
 You can make a shopping list using Amazon Alexa which will then be readable on the Alexa app, but this may not be especially easy to use.
 You should instead consider using the Notes app or equivalent.